Overview

 The colloquium happens between finals week and commencement each May, meaning that almost all faculty should still be in town and able to attend the event.

-The 2025 colloquium was held on May 14 in the LaCava Campus Center.
+The 2026 colloquium will be held on Wednesday, May 13 in the LaCava Campus Center.

 Abstracts and further details for each session appear at the end of this page.